DabralAshish/The-adventures-of-noob-noob/README.md

       - Random number generation (Line 255, 302, game.cpp) is used to assign coins to different empty spots which are again dyanmic due to player movement.
 All the coins are put into the dictionary along with other artefacts so that similar interactivity rules can be applied for vicinity and state detection and manipulation.
-   - Overall, the project demonstrates a the use of a wide variety of concepts.
+   - Overall, the project demonstrates the use of a wide variety of concepts.

-The project demonstrates an understanding of C++ functions and control structures.
-Game.cpp, line 267
-The project uses Object Oriented Programming techniques.
-GameObjects.h
-Classes use appropriate access specifiers for class members.
-GameObjects.h
-Classes abstract implementation details from their interfaces.
-Game.h
-The project follows the Rule of 5.
-GameObjects.h line 36-40
-The project uses smart pointers instead of raw pointers.
-Game.h line 46-48
-The project uses multithreading.
-Timer.cpp line 34
-A mutex or lock is used in the project.
-Timer.cpp line 20